Scheduled MonumentsWalesCastell-y-Fran

 What is Castell-y-Fran?

-Castell-y-Fran is a motte-and-bailey castle situated in Pembrokeshire, Wales, dating to the Norman period of Welsh settlement and conquest.
+Castell-y-Fran is a motte situated in Pembrokeshire, Wales, representing a form of medieval defensive earthwork common to the Norman conquest and settlement of Wales during the eleventh and twelfth centuries.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE185.

 What period does Castell-y-Fran date from?

 Castell-y-Fran dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell-y-Fran?